 In 2017, I decided to race the Gulf Coast 70.3 Triathlon.
 I made 69.1 miles of it due to the swim being cancelled.
 I was fairly slow, and this woke me up to realizing I don't want to complete any more, I want to compete and be fast.
 I have completed races and know I can do it.
 I want to speed up and maybe eventually wind up on the podium.

-In order to be competitive so I am focusing on bringing my speed up, and focusing on nutrition to get some weight off.
+In order to be competitive so I am focusing on increasing my speed, and focusing on nutrition to get some weight off.
 Believe it or not, even though I have done multiple races, I am not skinny.
 I love food, and am focused on making better decisions.
 Deserts and soda are my weaknesses and I am focused on limiting those in moderation.
 I am just live a healthier lifestyle.
-My goal is to follow a mostly paleo lifestyle, allowing goat cheese, feta cheese and parmasan cheese.
+My goal is to follow a healthy lifestyle and focus on what goes into my body rather than counting calories or macros.
+In other words, good quality food.

-For the last two and a half years, I have stuck to sprint and olympic distance triathlons and have focused more on learning the sport.
+For the last three years, I have stuck to sprint and olympic distance triathlons and have focused more on learning the sport.
 I have worked on my transition times, bringing my speed down in all three disciplines.

 When training for my marathons, I adapted a run/walk method.
 One of my biggest goals is to take less walk breaks and run the whole time.